 Knowing how to read and use maps is an important skill for safety as a hiker.
 It’s also fun!
 If you want to use maps to find less crowded hikes, look for maps of areas around busy trailheads and figure out what other trails are nearby.

 Look for ones that look interesting and explore!
+A great place to buy maps is REI (affliliate link).

 Washington State – Use WTA Trip Reports